land-boards/lb-Arduino-Code/libraries/FabGL/README.md

 When there is enough memory (on low resolutions like 320x200), it is possible to allocate two screen buffers, so to implement double buffering.
 In this case primitives are always drawn on the back buffer.

-Except for double buffering or when explicitly disabled, all drawings are performed on vertical retracing (using VGA driver), so no flickering is visible.
+Except for double buffering or when explicitly disabled, all drawings are performed on vertical retracing, so no flickering is visible.
 If the queue of primitives to draw is not processed before the vertical retracing ends, then it is interrupted and continued at next retracing.

 There is a graphical user interface (GUI) with overlapping windows and mouse handling and a lot of widgets (buttons, editboxes, checkboxes, comboboxes, listboxes, etc..).